cvdlab-projects/weblar/presentations/2013-04-18/elisa/presentation.md

-Extension of the LAR.js and LAR-DEMO.js projects with convex cells
+Extension of the LAR.js projects with convex cells
 ===
 * Reimplementation of the "extract" function, already present in the project, generalizing it to make it work on cells with general shape.